Tractive GPS is the better pet tracker for most owners.

 How often does Tractive GPS update location?

-In standard mode, Tractive updates every few minutes to conserve battery.
-When you activate live tracking mode, it updates every 2-3 seconds.
-This drains the battery faster (expect about 2 days of battery life with frequent live tracking vs 5 days on standard mode), but the real-time visibility is worth the trade-off when you need it.
+In standard mode, Tractive spaces out updates to conserve battery.
+When you activate live tracking mode, it updates much more frequently.
+This drains the battery faster, but the real-time visibility is worth the trade-off when you need it.

 Can you track multiple pets with one Tractive account?